-Vigan M. et al. (2009) report the case of a hospitalization of a 34 year-old woman with an inflammatory dermatitis of a foot.
-A first itching erythema was mentioned, occurring after the purchase of shoes, especially due to the contact with the antifungal sachet.
-The symptoms were healed with treatment associating corticoid, antibiotic and antifungal.
-A standard European Contact Dermatitis Research Group (ECDRG) and the sachet that she had found in her shoe were tested.
-The sachet induced a "++" positive reaction.
+The patient was tested, during her hospitalization, with the standard battery of the European Contact Dermatitis Research Group (ECDRG) (this group defines the tested allergen battery in Europe, containing more than 20 allergens) and with the empty sachet, that she had found in her shoe.
+The sachet elicited a "++" positive reaction.
 DMFu was identified in the same kind of sachets, thus, the patient was tested with 0.1% of DMFu in petrolatum among other chemical substances (diethylfumarate, dimethylmaleate, diethylmaleate, acrylates).
 Patch tests were "++" positive for DMFu and its homologues and negative for the acrylates.
-These results are interpreted by the authors as an expression of crosssensitisation.
+These results are interpreted by the authors as an expression of cross-sensitisation.
 The authors concluded that it was a case of sub-acute contact allergy to DMFu contained in a sachet present in a boot.
 According to them, the first rash can be interpreted as the result of sensitisation to DMFu during the wearing of the boot, 10 days prior to the symptoms.
 The second rash appeared within 4 hours during the second contact and was due to the same compound, as confirmed by the positive reaction to DMFu.